wwfeitim/Eve/README.md

 # 30/08/2021 6pm
 The data clean is commpleted
-generated three data table: for all, new and used cars.
+generated three data tables: for all, new and used cars.